 Quality variables include details about the data that are collected while performing an operation.
 These variables are defined in Plant Applications Administrator.
+These variables can be accessed from the Variables tab in the Route Editor application.
 The values that you provide for these variables help verify that the parameters that are critical to the quality and manufacturing processes are within the acceptable limits.
 You can use this data to review the performance of a production line and production unit and compare the quality of the products produced in each unit with projections for an operation.